salvapineda/bilevel/README.md

 6. Run bilevel(n,s,sc,case,met) where
    - n is the size of the problem.
 You can choose 50, 100 or 200.
    - s is the sparcity of the matrices.
-You can choose 100 or 50.
+You can choose 100 (full matrices) or 50 (sparse matrices).
    - sc is the scalability of the problem.
-You can choose 0 or 1.
+You can choose 0 (well-scaled) or 1 (bad-scaled).
    - case refers to each randomly generated number.
 You can choose 1,2,3,...,99,100.
    - met refers to the solution approach.
 You can choose one of the following options:
      - 1: Branch and bound algorithm